Svetasv logo

 Chapter 11 4 This is what the Lord my God says: “Shepherd the flock marked for slaughter.

-God tells Zechariah to shepherd some flock marked for slaughter.
-The "flock marked for slaughter" represent the Judahites of this Period and their shepherd is Christ.
+God tells Zechariah to shepherd a flock marked for slaughter.
+The "flock marked for slaughter" represents the Judahites of this Period and Zechariah represents Christ.
 Christ is to guide the Judahites with his Gospel to save as many of them as possible from the slaughter of 70AD.
-All the Judahites who do not believe in Christ and do not follow his message will be killed.
+All the Judahites who do not believe in Christ and do not heed his message will be killed (they are "marked for slaughter").

 Chapter 11 5 Their buyers slaughter them and go unpunished.
 Those who sell them say, ‘Praise the Lord, I am rich!’
 Their own shepherds do not pity them.
 6 For I will no longer have pity on the people of the land,” declares the Lord.
 “I will give everyone into the hands of their neighbors and their king.
 They will devastate the land, and I will not rescue anyone from their hands.”

-This parenthetical passage in vs 5-6 expands on the "slaughter" of vs 4, 7.
+In this parenthetical passage in vs 5-6, God expands on the "slaughter" of vs 4, 7.

-The Roman commander Titus made a covenant with God that enabled the Romans (the "buyers") to slaughter the Judahites without guilt or fear of repercussion [2] (they "go unpunished").
+The Roman commander Titus made a covenant with God that enabled the Romans (the "buyers" - see details below) to slaughter the Judahites without guilt or fear of repercussion [2] (they "go unpunished").
 The Judahites' ruler Herod Agrippa II (the "seller") abandoned the Judahites to the Romans in 66AD, and Herod was well compensated for this betrayal with territories and titles ("I am rich!").
 The Judahites' "own shepherds" - God, Jesus and the Archangel Michael (the three shepherds of vs 8 below) - no longer cared for them (Michael, their protector, stood by - Dan 12:1).
-So God allowed those among the Judahites ("people of the land") who rejected Christ to perish through internecine quarrels ("neighbors") and at the hands of the Roman Caesar ("their king" - see John 19:15). ( For details on the First Jewish-Roman war, see our paper on the "70 weeks of Daniel" [2].)
+So God allowed those among the Judahites ("people of the land") who rejected Christ to perish at the hands of the Roman Caesar ("their king" - see John 19:15) and his allies from surrounding nations ("neighbors"). ( For details on the First Jewish-Roman war, see our paper on the "70 weeks of Daniel" [2].)

 Chapter 11 7a So I shepherded the flock marked for slaughter, particularly the humble of the flock.